TheRedBrain/rpg-enchanting/README.md

 - "rpgenchanting.minecraft.efficiency.4.prefix"
 - "rpgenchanting.minecraft.efficiency.5.prefix"

+### Display Order

+The pre- and suffix enchantment names are "wrapped" around the item name, the suffix is processed first.

+**What does this mean?**

+The final item name is a combination of the "item name additions" of both enchantment and the original item name.

+E.g. "Efficient Iron Pickaxe of Fortune"

+However, instead of "prefix_name + item_name + suffix_name", the order is much more customizable.

+The translations for the "item name additions" have to contain `"%s"`.
+This marks the position of the "wrapped" string.

+As mentioned earlier, the suffix is processed first.
+This means that the wrapped object is:
+- the item name for suffix strings
+- the item name (possibly wrapped by the suffix string) for prefix strings

+This feature is useful when playing in languages with alternative sentence structures.

+#### Example

+The translation for the "Fortune" enchantment could be changed from `"%s of Fortune"` to `"Fortunate %s of Fortune"`.

+A with Fortune enchanted iron pickaxe would now be named: "Fortunate Iron Pickaxe of Fortune".

+#### Example 2

+Taking the modified Fortune translation, but adding an Efficiency enchantment (with the default translation).

+The name for the iron pickaxe is now: "Efficient Fortunate Iron Pickaxe of Fortune".

 ### Built-in data and resource packs

 RPG Enchanting comes with several data/resource packs that bring compatibility for vanilla Minecraft and several mods.